leoliaolei/locs_/README.md

 Leo's Opinionated Code Snippets

-A collection for personal code snippets, not intended for public reuse.
+A collection of personal code snippets, not intended for public reuse.

-- browser: used for browser
+- browser: js, css for browser
-- nodejs: used for nodejs application
+- nodejs: js for nodejs application